-For the second about Environmental Assessment Factor Impact Code Impact Evaluation COMMUNITY FAC CILITIES AI ND SERVICES Educational and Cultural Facilities 2 The project consists of the purchase and construction of a 12 x 16 feet storage warehouse for an agricultural site and will have no impact on educational and cultural facilities.
-Commercial Facilities 2 The project consists of the purchase and construction of a 12 x 16 feet storage warehouse and will not have any negative impact on commercial facilities since the purpose of the storage is for storage of agricultural equipment.
-Health Care and Social Services 2 The project consists of the purchase and construction of a 12 x 16 feet storage warehouse for an agricultural site and will have no impact on Health Care and Social Services.
-Solid Waste Disposal / Recycling 2 The project consists of the purchase and construction of a 12 x 16 feet storage warehouse and will have no impact on Solid Waste Disposal / Recycling services.
+Environmental Assessment Factor Impact Code Impact Evaluation COMMUNITY FAC CILITIES AN ND SERVICES Educational and Cultural Facilities 2 The project consists of the purchase and installation of an irrigation system for an agricultural site and will have no impact on educational and cultural facilities.
+Commercial Facilities 2 The project consists of the purchase and installation of an irrigation system and may aid in restoring the demand for local commercial services providing local products; however, not to the point of putting undue pressure on commercial facilities.
+Health Care and Social Services 2 The project consists of the purchase and installation of an irrigation system for an agricultural site and will have no impact on Health Care and Social Services.
+Solid Waste Disposal / Recycling 2 The project consists of the purchase and installation of an irrigation system and will have no impact on Solid Waste Disposal / Recycling services.
 The products and by-products are agricultural, and any waste would be biodegradable.
 The remaining construction solid waste materials would be collected for transport to the local landfill.

-Wastewater / Sanitary Sewers 2 The project consists of the purchase and construction of a 12 x 16 feet storage warehouse and this activity will not produce any wastewater.
+Wastewater / Sanitary Sewers 2 The project consists of the purchase and installation of an irrigation system and this activity will not produce any wastewater.
 Based on the scope of work is not expected to result in any changes in wastewater or sanitary sewer generation.
 The proposed project will have no impact on Wastewater / Sanitary Sewers.
-Water Supply 2 The project consists of the purchase and construction of a 12 x 16 feet storage warehouse.
-No water connection will be necessary since the purpose of the storage will be to store agricultural equipment.
+Water Supply 2 The project consists of the purchase and installation of an irrigation system.
+The water needed to fill the cisterns will be provided by an existing stream on the property.
+A franchise from the Puerto Rico Department of Natural and Environmental Resources (DNER) is required to be obtained to extract water from a stream.
+Best Management Practices (BMPs) should be implemented to mitigate any potential impact on the stream.
 The proposed project will have no impact on the water supply.

-Public Safety - Police, Fire and Emergency Medical 2 The project consists of the purchase and construction of a 12 x 16 feet storage warehouse for an agricultural site and will have no impact on Public Safety.
-Parks, Open Space and Recreation 2 The project consists of the purchase and construction of a 12 x 16 feet storage warehouse and will have no impact on Parks, Open Space and Recreation.
+Public Safety - Police, Fire and Emergency Medical 2 The project consists of the purchase and installation of an irrigation system for an agricultural site and will have no impact on Public Safety.
+Parks, Open Space and Recreation 2 The project consists of the purchase and installation of an irrigation system and will have no impact on Parks, Open Space and Recreation.
 The property being used is agricultural and it will continue as agricultural use.
-Transportation and Accessibility 2 The project consists of the purchase and construction of a 12 x 16 feet storage warehouse for an agricultural site and will have no impact on transportation and accessibility.
+Transportation and Accessibility 2 The project consists of the purchase and installation of an irrigation system for an agricultural site and will have no impact on transportation and accessibility.